Dead by Daylight: Comic series

 On October 29, 2022, Behaviour Interactive tweeted an announcement for a comic series featuring the four members of The Legion, which details more of their backstory.
 It is published by Titan Comics, written by Nadia Shammas, illustrated by Dillon Snook, and colored by Emilio Lecce.
 The first issue was released on June 14, 2023. and the fourth and final issue released on March 6, 2024.
-Each issue follows a member of The Legion.
+Each issue follows a different member of The Legion.

+A second series was announced in December 2025 which will follow The Hillbilly.
+Again published by Titan Comics, the series is written by Derek Fridolfs, illustrated by Dean Kotz, and colored by Allison Hu.
+The first issue was released in April 2026.

 Film adaptation

 In March 2023, it was reported by Variety that Jason Blum and James Wan were producing a film adaptation through their Blumhouse Productions and Atomic Monster banners, respectively alongside Behaviour Interactive.
 In a January 2024 interview, executive producer Ryan Turek commented that the film would be informed by lessons learned from the studio's recent Five Nights at Freddy's film adaptation and to prioritize making "a video game adaptation for the fans".
 Jason Blum commented in October 2024 that the script was actively being developed, but that "it could be five years, it could be twelve months" until a script was completed.
+In February 2026, David Leslie Johnson-McGoldrick and Alexandre Aja were hired to write the script.
+In June 2026, it was announced that Þórður Pálsson would be directing the film.
+Principal photography is expected to begin in 2027.

+Animated series

+In February 2026, it was reported by Dread Central that Blumhouse Productions and Atomic Monster, the production companies behind the film adaptation, were searching for writers for an animated television series based on the franchise.